-People fleeing from Ukraine can use Onnibus and VR trains free of charge.
-Ukrainian refugees can also benefit from a 95 % discount on net fares for one-way Finnair tickets from Warsaw, Krakow, Gdansk, Budapest and Prague to Helsinki, according to a website on European measures taken to help Ukraine's refugees.
+People fleeing from Ukraine can use Onnibus free of charge.
+Displaced persons from Ukraine can also benefit from a 95 % discount on net fares for a one-way Finnair tickets from Warsaw, Krakow, Budapest and Prague to Helsinki until 28 February 2023.